 To provide a creative forum for students to develop reflective, critical, digitally mediated artefacts that challenge assumptions, preconceptions and givens about contemporary life.

-Critique contemporary critical and speculative design artefacts
+Critique contemporary speculative and critical design artefacts

 Develop and utilise technical skills to realise concept to working prototype stage